mpfrush/Rprojects/README.md

   + EDA part 2 is published in Rpubs: http://rpubs.com/violetgirl/201099.
   + Decision trees and random forests is published in Rpubs: http://rpubs.com/violetgirl/201285.
   + Milestone Report is published in Rpubs: https://rpubs.com/violetgirl/202022.
+  + Final Report is published in Rpubs: http://rpubs.com/violetgirl/202095.